 Unattended portfolios can quickly become more volatile as the stocks outgrow the bonds.
 However, tending to your portfolio too frequently can stifle some of the volatility that produces returns.

 The strategy of chasing returns is sadly common because people wrongly believe that an investment is going up (present tense) just because it went up (past tense).
-Although some people talk about “the momentum of the markets,” the stock markets are more volatile than such simplistic language and a rebalancing schedule is better at getting the rebalancing bonus than market timing.
+Although some people talk about “the momentum of the markets,” the stock markets are more volatile than such simplistic language and a rebalancing schedule is better at achieving the rebalancing bonus than market timing.

 At Marotta Wealth Management, we set a non-biased rebalancing schedule to help remove the emotional desire to time the markets, rebalancing when your portfolio is significantly far enough out of balance to warrant action or once a quarter.